denten-books/plain-text/1-metaphor.md

 familiarity with the source domain.
 In this way, we understand what to do with "folder" icons because we know how folders behave in real life.
-Direct mimetic manipulation does not however tell us anything new about the capabilities of virtual folders, however.
-Immersion in some sense precludes critical reflection.
-More problematically, mimetic immersion introduces a kind of a logical fallacy into the simulated experience.
-The literature on direct manipulation often refers to the example of driving a car to illustrate a kind of an interface by which inputs and outputs are directly correlated.
+Direct mimetic manipulation does not however tell us anything new about the capabilities of virtual folders.
+Immersion precludes critical reflection beyond the pre-defined confines of the modeled world.
+The user has access to no more than the simulated experience allows and can provide.
+More problematically, the ideas behind mimetic immersion contain a kind of a logical fallacy.
+The literature on direct manipulation often refers to the example of driving a car to illustrate the type of an interface by which inputs and outputs are directly correlated.
 Thus instead of giving complicated commands to the vehicle, the drivers turns the wheel to the right, and the car immediately follows.
 A direct causal link exists between the steering wheel and the car's axle.
 Similarly, when operating a computer game like *Space Invaders* via a joystick, the player experiences an immediate correspondence between the movement of the controlling mechanism and the movement of the player-controlled space ship on the screen.

 Writers attempting to delete sensitive information by dragging and dropping an icon of a document to the icon of a trash stand in a relationship to the object of their interest unlike drivers or video game players.
 The car is the "direct object of interest" for a driver, just like the virtual space ship is for a gamer.
-But authors are not interested in the virtual representation of the document slated for erasure.
+But in our example, authors are not interested in the virtual representation of the document slated for erasure.
 The object of their interest is not mimetic.
 They would like to erase the document itself, located somewhere within the machine.
-Far from being direct, the iconic representation of the document occludes the physical object along with its associated properties.
+In many cases like these, the inhabitants of the virtual world have an interest in objects outside of it.
+The paradigm of direct manipulation instead veils the object from view, suspending the rules of material interaction in favor of the virtual.
+Far from being direct, the iconic representation of the document---the image of a file---usurps the physical object---the file itself.
+Where in the conversational paradigm the nature of the mediation was at hand, open to circumspection, in the direct manipulation paradigm the simulacrum occludes the very nature of the simulation.

+### 1.4 Speculative Formalism

 In his 1949 paper on "The Genesis and Speed of Telegraph Codes," Frank Halstead noted that "the practical upper limits of [telegraph transmission] speed will also be limited by the ability of some human beings to operate a keyboard, until such time as electrical connection be made direct with the receiver's central nervous system" [@halstead_genesis_1949, 451].
-The history of human--computer interaction began with physical switches.
-It then tradition into conversational computing.
-The mimetic "direct manipulation" schools has led us further towards Baudrillard's "elimination of references and finalities," and the "ever-increasing loss of resemblances and designations."
+The history of human--computer interaction began with manipulating physical switches, first by hand and then by removable storage media like paper tape and punch card.
+The next phase was dialogic and conversational in nature.
+Conversational computing introduced the idea of a mediating agent or an interpreter, who could translate from a limited number of natural human language words into the specialized vocabulary of signals that could alter the state of the machine configuration.
+The "direct manipulation" school of human--computer interaction has led us further towards mimesis, simulating machine states as virtual environments resembling real-world objects and their properties.

+The trajectory from direct *physical* manipulation to direct *virtual* manipulation leads to the loss of resemblances and designations

+The
-The simulation tends towards the total illusion of directness under the conditions of complete alienation from its material contexts.
+simulation tends towards the total illusion of directness under the conditions of complete alienation from its material contexts.

 Brain to brain!
 non-representational elements of